Bihi-xa/Dataflow_Code_Generator/README.md

 Only partial checks are applied, in the worst case the tool might occasionally assume that the input is a completely valid CAL+XDF specification.

+**Note:** intergration of Rust code generation targeting Tokio and Rayon.

 ## Code Generator Design